mcknn/Portfolio/README.md

 ## New stuff

-I've been trying out Flourish, so here's what I've cranked out playing around.
-Not a lot of control, but it's a decent platform for exploring data quickly.
 Interactive version [here](https://public.flourish.studio/visualisation/3278148/).
 These images cut off the footer on export so the citations look wrong here.
 The bins are computed by pentacontile (yeah I just made that up.
 There's 50 bins in this map so it's not quintile binning...), so the color bar reveals a lot about the asymmetry of these data.
 ![](https://github.com/mcknn/Portfolio/blob/master/images/COVID19_Deaths_US.png)
 Notice the much more even distribution here.
 ![](https://github.com/mcknn/Portfolio/blob/master/images/COVID19_Cases_US.png)